martinohanlon/quickdraw_python/README.rst

     print(anvil)

-`quickdraw` will download the anvil data file and return a random drawing of an "anvil" (well a doodle of an anvil anyway).
+``quickdraw`` will download the ``anvil.bin`` data file and return the data for a random drawing of an anvil (well a doodle of an anvil anyway).

-Drawings are returned as `QuickDrawing` objects which exposes the properties of the drawing.
+Drawings are returned as `QuickDrawing`_ objects which exposes the properties of the drawing.

 .. code-block:: python